gilescope/undepend/README.md

 ### udeps:

-udeps takes a less brute-force approach of look at the incremental compile information in the target dir to base its decisions on.
+udeps takes a less brute-force approach of look at the incremental compile information in the target dir to base its decisions on and thus is better for regular CI use.

 https://crates.io/crates/cargo-udeps

 (Also compared to udeps this crate has only pure rust dependencies.)

+## Changelog:

+   * 0.1.1 Check debug + release mode and doc tests
+   * 0.1.0 Initial release